-specified in Verilog.
+For a hardware component, E can be specified in Verilog or other hardware specification languages.
+In our study, we assume that E is specified in Verilog.
 I consists of a set of signals that the hardware component imports from or exports to its environment.
-A hardware component communicates with its environment through the exported or imported signals in I. This interface semantics is determined by the synchronous clock-driven semantics of Verilog.
+A hardware component communicates with its environment through the exported or imported signals in I. This interface semantics